vuejs/docs/src/guide/components/provide-inject.md

 </template>
 ```

-Finally, you can wrap the provided value with [`readonly()`](/api/reactivity-core.html#readonly) if you want to ensure that the data passed through `provide` cannot be mutated by the injected component.
+Finally, you can wrap the provided value with [`readonly()`](/api/reactivity-core.html#readonly) if you want to ensure that the data passed through `provide` cannot be mutated by the injector component.

 ```vue
 <script setup>